SCCapstone/Delta/README.md

 ## External Requirements:
 In order to build this project, you will first have to install:

+- The latest version of Node.js: https://nodejs.org/en/download/

+[TO DO: List the necessary installs DEVDEPENDENCES] Babel and packages, webpack and packages

+[TO DO: List the necessary installs DJANGO]

-[TO DO: List the necessary installs]
+[TO DO: List the necessary installs REACT]
+To install the frontend frameworks and redux devtool extension, simply type:
+`npm i react react-dom react-alert react-alert-template-basic react-router-dom react-transition-group redux react-redux redux-devtools-extension redux-thunk`

 ## Setup:
 [list any one-time things the dev needs to do after loading]